KrishnaTejaJ/logging-inequalities-ds-nds/README.md

 In this work, we quantitively and qualitatively analyze Logging practices of Data Science and Non-Data Science (Software Engineering) applications.

+As Python is considered as the most widely used application in Data Science projects.
+We limit the study of Data Science and Non-Data Science to Python based GitHub repos.

 ## Data
 From the data listed in the [source](https://github.com/a2i2/mining-data-science-repositories/tree/master/data), api link and github link of a repo are the only columns used for the purpose of this repository.<br>